 The above provisions are adhered to by the Board in every AGM.
-Information of directors standing for re-election are outlined in the Profile of Directors covering their details of profession, directorships in other public companies and shareholdings in the Company and their attendance of the Board meetings are set forth on page 10, 11 and 27 of this Annual Report.
+Information of directors standing for reelection are outlined in the Profile of Directors covering their details of profession, directorships in other public companies and shareholdings in the Company and their attendance of the Board meetings are set forth on pages 11, 12 and 31 of this Annual Report.

-At the forthcoming 2021 AGM, Mr Wong Chee Sean @ Wong Sean and Mr Law Kee Kong are due to retire by rotation under Clause 132 of the Constitution and being eligible have offered themselves for re-election.
-The BNC following its review on the performance of the two Directors and having noted their significant and valued contributions to the Board had recommended their re-election to the Board and the Board had concurred with such recommendation and are recommending that shareholders re-elect the said Directors at the 2021 AGM.
+At the forthcoming 2022 AGM, Madam Wong Joon Chin and Tan Sri Mohamed Al Amin Bin Abdul Majid are due to retire by rotation under Clause 132 of the Constitution and being eligible have offered themselves for re-election.
+The BNC following its review on the performance of the two Directors and having noted their significant and valued contributions to the Board had recommended their re-election to the Board and the Board had concurred with such recommendation and are recommending that shareholders re-elect the said Directors at the 2022 AGM.

-A.1.7 Nomination Committee (Cont'd)
+A.1.7 Nomination Committee (CONT'D)

-Activities of BNC (Cont'd)
+Activities of BNC (CONT'D)